 Ian: Where in Germany did Dr. Frankenstein get the brain of an English toff who says "donchaknow"?

-And the opposite, the exaggerated-working-class-London Gangster accent.
+- And the opposite, the exaggerated-working-class-London Gangster accent.
 The funniest was probably when he used it to imitate the Queen.

-Paul went on a hilarious rant when Ian used the phrase "I've been down the collider" after hearing a story about a physicist speculating that the Large Hadron Collider was sabotaging itself from the future.
+- Paul went on a hilarious rant when Ian used the phrase "I've been down the collider" after hearing a story about a physicist speculating that the Large Hadron Collider was sabotaging itself from the future.

-British Newspapers: Often mocked.
+- British Newspapers: Often mocked.
 Headlines from these are used for the "Tabloid Headline Round", where panellists attempt to guess which news story a horribly punny tabloid headline is referring to.

 : "Oh you English, vhy must you alvays talk about the var

-Cannot Tell a Joke: Neil Kinnock had actually been one of the more reliably funny politicians to have as a guest; then he presented an episode in 2004 and made it a complete trainwreck.
+- Cannot Tell a Joke: Neil Kinnock had actually been one of the more reliably funny politicians to have as a guest; then he presented an episode in 2004 and made it a complete trainwreck.
 It didn't help that the show was recorded not long after it had been announced that he was going to accept a peerage after years of criticizing the House of Lords (Will Self in particular gave him a hard time about that).

 Paul [Referring to the Kinnock-hosted episode four years later]: In a parallel universe, that show's still being recorded.